skbio.tree.nj#

 Notes

-Neighbor joining was initially described in Saitou and Nei (1987) [1].
-The example presented here is derived from the Wikipedia page on neighbor joining [2].
-Gascuel and Steel (2006) provide a detailed overview of Neighbor joining in terms of its biological relevance and limitations [3].
+Neighbor joining (NJ) was initially described by Saitou and Nei (1987) [1].
+It is a simple and efficient agglomerative clustering method that builds a phylogenetic tree based on a distance matrix.
+Gascuel and Steel (2006) provide a detailed overview of neighbor joining in terms of its biological relevance and limitations [2].

 References